What is Laneful?

 AI Agent

-Laneful includes an AI agent that helps monitor and resolve deliverability issues.
-It is part of the platform and works behind the scenes, surfacing insights when needed and responding to your questions when asked.
+Laneful includes an AI agent that continuously monitors and helps resolve deliverability issues.
+It works behind the scenes, surfacing insights when needed and responding to questions when asked.
+The AI is a tool our engineers use — the core offering is engineer availability and expertise.

 Agent Capabilities